The robots are coming. And boy are we screwed!

 The key word here is “try.”
 Damage control is necessary.
 Even if that means lying to yourself.

 And just like most who’ve written about the future, I have to put up a disclaimer here.
 I am not predicting and cannot predict the future – this is how you know I have a way out in case I completely misconstrue something.
-I am simply rolling the dice, taking the data I have into consideration.
+I am simply rolling the dice.

 Hopefully, I’ll be right…or wrong.
 It depends.